So it begins. Christmas ads.

 Please don’t say you participate in the covetous shopping frenzy in order to honor the sacrifice and gift of our Savior.
 Going into debt to buy gifts for all your friends and family doesn’t qualify.

 Unless you are Italian, decking your halls with red and green means nothing, least of all exalting Christ.
-And decorating with artificial lighting is a clear reference to the Angel of Light (Satan), masquerading as the Light of the World (Yeshua).
+And decorating with artificial lighting could be considered a reference to the Angel of Light (Satan), masquerading as the Light of the World (Yeshua).
 Most Christmas traditions, including the Christmas tree, are borrowed from pagan solstice rituals.
 Don’t even get me started on Santa Claus.

 Now, if you choose to celebrate what is known as the Christmas holidays for the purposes of celebrating friends, family, decor, gift giving, and feasting because you love it, carry on!
 But please do not deceive yourself and others by pretending you are celebrating the birth of Christ.
 Because you just aren’t.